The advertisements above are Google-sponsored. These

 Some Airhead motorcycles flywheels (clutch carriers) have some markings with two lines, they are 6° separated.
 These show the official limits for double images (use a strobe lamp), and thereby show maximum allowable differences between cylinders.

 All BMW Airheads use a similar (but not exactly the same) mechanical ignition advance assembly.
 The timing weights area on the timing units tends to wear very slowly, and the wear tends to increase the amount of total timing advance available ...which is usually OK (although sometimes the timing is a bit less stable) .....but may be marginal on some older BMW's, such as the R60 models, which tend to need super premium fuel, especially with considerable carbon deposits in the combustion chamber.
 This is moreso if one has the 39° (40°) advance unit.
 In fact, many of the old models are fitted with compression lowering plates, to allow use of lower octane fuels.
 The very mild valve timing of the R60 models tends to make it rather a lot more sensitive than other models to pinging (pinking).
 That is because quite mild valve timing means the dynamic engine operation is such as if the cylinder pressure is even higher.
 The best cure for pinging, even before all else has been tried including de-coking, is conversion to dual plugging, which offers many advantages, and FEW disadvantages ...modest cost being just about the only one of importance.
 One may also be able to eliminate compression lowering plates (do clean the cylinder wear ridge) and gain some power.
-Without going to dual-plugging, you should try using the more restricted advance unit or just add sleeves to the pins on the wider range ATU, and add the slightly stiffer springs if not there ...and, be sure to reducing the weights size (or, just use even stiffer springs), to raise the maximum advance to about 3500 rpm.
+If not going to dual-plugging, you should try using the more restricted advance unit or just add sleeves to the pins on the wider range ATU, and add the slightly stiffer springs if not there ...and, be sure to reducing the weights size (or, just use even stiffer springs), to raise the maximum advance to about 3500 rpm.
 This rather often works well enough, and is cheap to do.

 Octane in this article is R+M divided by 2, that is the American (USA) calculation method.
 In some instances, an engine may exhibit pinging (pinking), especially if a high compression model or an R60, unless you have as high as 98+- octane gasoline.
 Generally speaking, early higher compression engines are OK with 91 or 93 octane fuel, with the R50 and R60 often being marginal in this regard.
 A machine that can use the faster advance of the early ATU's (the ones with weaker springs, and ~2200 RPM for the maximum, as opposed to ~3200 RPM), will accelerate only very slightly faster from low rpm with large throttle amounts.
+Racers usually want highest possible performance though.
 Having the wider advance plate can help sometimes with lower rpm power output.

 BMW airhead engines USUALLY give plenty of warning about pinging, and in many instances a small, perhaps 3° more advance (sometimes 4°), is advantageous for performance ...this is especially so at higher elevations, where pinging may not show up even on 87 or even 85 octane grade gasoline, especially on later Airheads with lower compression ratio, as common on U.S. shipped bikes.
 Move the Z or F markings into to the upper half of the window, and see.
 Pinging, if it occurs, will usually show up first on poorer gasoline's, at near sea level, on a hot day, under moderate to heavy throttle, typically well under 4000 rpm.
 This advance setting modification does not work well with the R50 and R60 motorcycles.